nvim-focus/focus.nvim/README.md

 ## Planned Improvements 😼

 - [x] Refactoring
-- [ ] Adding more filetype support as we go
+- [x] Adding more filetype support as we go
 - [x] Adding Auto Line Numbers, options for relative, norelative
+- [ ] Adding a FocusSplitCycle command, create split if there are none, else cycle, choice bewtwen vsplit or split as default

 # FAQ